Phantom limb pain

 Many amputees experience “phantom” sensations in their amputated limbs.
 Phantom limb pain can be debilitating and can happen in a continuous cycle or brought on by outside factors, such as changes in the temperature or stress.
-The pain is often most severe in the immediate months after amputation.
-However, it can reoccur much later, too.
+The pain is often most severe in the immediate months after amputation, but it can also reoccur much later.

 Individuals with phantom limb pain describe the sensations as burning, stabbing or throbbing.